-- they should have been taxed the precedent year only on income pre-filled by the tax authorities and
+- They should have been taxed the previous year only on income pre-filled by the tax authorities.

-- they should not have reported any changes in status (address, marital status or creation of a withholding tax account) the precedent year.
+- They should not have reported any changes in status (address, marital status, or creation of a withholding tax account) the previous year.